H3yJ4yy/E-Commerce/README.md

   - [Contact](#contact)

   ## Description
-  This backend E-Commerce application allows for the user to be able to operate standard CRUD operations with the use of Sequelized Routes.
+  This backend E-Commerce application allows the user to be able to operate standard CRUD operations with the use of Sequelized Routes.

   ## Installation
-  This application will require you install the following :
+  This application will require you to install the following :
   - `Dotenv 8.2.0`
   - `Express 4.17.1`
   - `MySQL 2.1.0`